 Occurrences: This method counts good attempts against the count of total attempts.
 Since total attempts are fewer during low-traffic periods, it automatically adjusts to lower traffic volumes.

-Time Slices: With this method you have a set of intervals of equal length within a defined time period that can each be labeled as good or bad (e.g., good minutes vs. bad minutes).
+Time Slices: With this method, you have a set of intervals of equal length within a defined period that can each be labeled as good or bad (e.g., good minutes vs. bad minutes).
 This error budget calculation method measures how many good minutes were achieved (minutes where the system operates within the boundaries defined by the SLI metric) compared to the total minutes in the time window.
-A bad minute that occurs during a low-traffic period (e.g, in the middle of the night for most of your users, when they are unlikely to notice a performance issue) will have the same effect on the SLO as a bad minute during peak traffic times.
+A bad minute that occurs during a low-traffic period (e.g., in the middle of the night for most of your users when they are unlikely to notice a performance issue) will have the same effect on the SLO as a bad minute during peak traffic times.